Daniel Attinger

-Daniel Attinger is a mechanical engineer, researcher and an academic.
-He owns a US-based scientific consulting company.
+Daniel Attinger is a mechanical engineer, researcher and academic.
+He is the founder and CEO of Attinger-Consulting, a US-based scientific consulting company.

 Attinger has published over 80 research articles and has several patents registered in his name.
-His research focuses on forensics, bubble dynamics, multiscale transport phenomena in energy and forensic applications.
+His research focuses on forensics, bubble dynamics, and multiscale transport phenomena in energy and forensic applications.

-Attinger is the recipient of ASME-ICNMM Outstanding Researcher Award, NSF Early Career Award and is an Honorary Professor at Amity University in India.
-He is a Fellow of American Society of Mechanical Engineers.
-In 2013, Attinger was the Lead Editor of special issue for the ASME Journal of Nanotechnology in Engineering and Medicine.
+Attinger is the recipient of the ASME-ICNMM Outstanding Researcher Award and NSF Early Career Award.
+He is an Honorary Professor at Amity University in India and a Fellow of the American Society of Mechanical Engineers.
+In 2013, Attinger was the Lead Editor of a special issue for the ASME Journal of Nanotechnology in Engineering and Medicine.

 Education

 In 1997, Attinger received his combined bachelor's and master's degree in mechanical engineering from Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
 He completed his doctoral studies in technical sciences from Eidgenoessische Technische Hochschule (ETH Zurich) in 2001.

 Career

 In 2002, Attinger moved from Switzerland to the US, working as assistant professor at Stony Brook University and from 2005 at Columbia University.
 In 2011, Attinger joined Iowa State University as a tenured associate professor of mechanical engineering.
-In 2014, he was named 'Professor of the Year' by the senior students of the Mechanical Engineering Department at Iowa State University.
+In 2014, he was named 'Professor of the Year' by the senior students of the Mechanical Engineering Department at Iowa State University, sharing the honor with colleague Starns.
+At ISU, Attinger was awarded a Presidential award for Interdisciplinary Research.
+He led a team of engineers and plant scientists to develop computationally engineered plants, a project that could have the same kind of impact on agriculture as biomedical engineering has had on medicine.
 In 2015, the faculty members of the Mechanical Engineering Department elected Attinger to be their faculty representative on the ISU Mechanical Engineering Leadership Committee.

-In 2017, during his tenure at Iowa State University, he faced administrative proceedings by the university regarding alleged violations of university rules on harassing behavior, which govern "criticism and actions taken as a result of disagreement."
-Attinger denied the allegations, saying he is "very articulate and honest in the feedback" he provides to students.
-In 2018, he filed a Federal lawsuit, claiming that the enforcement of vague university rules on faculty behavior was violating academic freedom and constitutional right to free speech.
-During the legal conflict, the university admitted that it was not accusing Attinger of discriminatory harassment.
-The conflict was resolved with a settlement where the parties admitted neither liability nor fault.
-According the settlement, Attinger was allowed to hire staff to assist him in his laboratory, and may pursue his research activities until mid-2021, when he will resign from Iowa State University.
+In 2018, Attinger filed a federal lawsuit regarding university policies on faculty conduct and academic freedom.
+The matter was resolved through a settlement.
+Under the settlement terms, Attinger continued his research activities until his resignation in mid-2021.

-He is the founder and CEO of a US-based scientific consulting company, Struo LLC.
+He is the founder and CEO of Struo LLC, a scientific consulting company.